Two hours behind one, in time (6)

 'two' is the definition.

-The definition and answer can be both quantities as well as being singular nouns.
+The answer and definition can be both quantities as well as being singular nouns.

 'hours behind one in time' is the wordplay.

-'hours behind' becomes 'le' (I can't explain this - if you can you should believe this answer much more).
+'hours behind' becomes 'le' (I can't justify this - if you can you should believe this answer much more).

 'time' becomes 'even' (I have seen 'time of day' mean 'even' so perhaps 'time' could also mean 'even').